 Q. I’m not the best swimmer, should I be doing this tour?

 A. We carry a couple of pool noodles to help you float but please inform your guide at the beginning of the tour if you can’t swim or if you’re not a confident swimmer, so they can keep a close eye on you.
-If you are not comfortable being in the water you can simply relax in the shade.
+If you are not comfortable being in the water you can simply relax in the shade; it is not compulsory to swim.

 Q. Where will you drop us at the end of the tour?